motu-tool/mOTUs/README.md

 mOTUs profiler
 ========

 The mOTUs profiler is a computational tool that estimates relative abundance of known and currently unknown microbial community members using metagenomic shotgun sequencing data.
-The profiling method is based on ~100,000 universal single-copy marker genes that have been extracted from more than 3,000 metagenomic samples.
+The profiling method is based on ~100,000 universal single-copy marker genes that have been extracted from more than 3,000 metagenomic samples and ~25,000 reference genomes.

 Check the [wiki](https://github.com/motu-tool/mOTUs_v2/wiki) for more information.